 My last, and perhaps most controversial image, is of a Japanese playground in the Tokyo district of Asakusa.

 The equipment is uninspiring: similar to that used in the UK 20, 30 or even 40 years ago.
 But note the complete lack of safety surfacing of any kind.
 I visited Japan about five years ago, and I saw many neighbourhood playgrounds like this.
 Almost all the public playgrounds I visited had dirt underfoot, including under the equipment.
 To many, this would be cited as evidence that Japan was behind the times in its approach to playground safety.
 Yet it left me wondering the opposite: perhaps the Japanese are wise to have resisted the urge to install safety surfacing everywhere.
 As I argue in Chapter 2 of No Fear, the safety benefits of impact absorbent surfacing (to use the proper term) are highly debatable, and hard to prove in real-life situations.
 One of the reasons is that paradoxically, children may take more risks, and parents may pay less attention, if they think the ground is softer.
 This is an effect known as risk compensation.
-Since I wrote No Fear, more evidence has emerged [pdf link] that the high-tech rubber surfacing that is preferred in many UK playgrounds appears to be causing more injuries, not fewer.
+Since I wrote No Fear, more evidence has emerged [academia.edu link to pdf document – may require login] that the high-tech rubber surfacing that is preferred in many UK playgrounds appears to be causing more injuries, not fewer.

 Risks cannot be eliminated.
 Children need opportunities for challenging, adventurous play.
 We in turn need to recognise that children can manage many types of risk, that they learn fast, and that they often learn best from their mistakes.
 Hence, what is needed is a balanced, thoughtful approach to playground safety.
 (Needless to say, this is not to imply that anything goes.)
 I’d love to hear your views, and your examples of playgrounds that challenge accepted wisdom.